The Middle School House program originated from our Cavs Helping and Mentoring Peers (CHAMPS) program that started in 2013.

 In the initial planning stages, six faculty were approached and asked to consider taking on a leadership role within one of the six houses, as House Leaders.
-After hearing the mission and a few examples of the activities, each of the six faculty members (Joe Caldwell, Ranae Butler, Shawnda Hamilton, Miriel McFarland, Bob Brothers, and Chris Mauch) enthusiastically agreed.
-Very shortly after that, the six House Leaders met with the Middle School Dean, Ted Rice, and brainstormed names that each House would identify with.
+After hearing the mission and a few examples of the activities, each of the six faculty members enthusiastically agreed.
+Very shortly after that, the six House Leaders met with the Middle School Dean and brainstormed names that each House would identify with.
 After some careful thought, three themes emerged.
 We wanted to represent our city, celebrate the beauty of our surroundings, and make a difference in our community.

 We decided to name our Houses after our three major rivers (Maumee, St. Joe, St. Mary’s) and three of our local parks (Headwaters, Rockhill, Foster).

-Our Houses meet every Thursday for 25 minutes in the morning.
-Each week brings a new activity.
-We play games focused on teamwork, there are CHAMPs moral and ethical discussions, a House flag is worked on, and Houses plan their service projects.
-In order to maintain a high level of spirit, we kicked the year off with a Fall Games.
-Most schools wait till the end of the year to do this, but we wanted to launch the school year with fun.
-We will have a Winter Games and Spring Games as well.
+Our Houses meet every Thursday for 25 minutes in the morning, and each week brings a new activity.
+We also compete in House Games three time per year.
 Houses earn points during the games by completing activities, having the fastest time on activities, as well as earning sportsmanship points.
 Students are also given further point building opportunities by scheduling special “Point Nights” at middle school events and high school events.

-The Houses are certainly a work in progress but in our second year now, we are off to a great start.
+The Houses are certainly a work in progress.
 Service, spirit, and leadership will be practiced and enjoyed all year long…along with a little healthy competition.